agstaylor/proxmox-cloud-init-scripts/README.md

 - Customisable VM configurations (size, resources, networking)
 - User and SSH key management via Cloud-Init
 - Package installation and system configuration automation
-- Currently supports Fedora, with plans to expand to other distributions
+- Currently supports Fedora and Ubuntu, with plans to expand to other distributions

 ## Prerequisites